Polynomial bounds for surfaces in cusped 3-manifolds: Preliminaries

 \subsection{Weakly generalized alternating links}

 \begin{assumption} Throughout, we work with PL manifolds.
-We let $Y$ be a compact, orientable, irreducible 3-manifold, possibly with boundary.
+Let $Y$ be a compact, orientable, irreducible 3-manifold, possibly with boundary.
 Embedded in $Y$ is a closed, orientable surface $\Pi$.
 If $Y$ has boundary, we require $\bdy Y$ to be incompressible in $Y-N(\Pi)$, where $N(\cdot)$ denotes an open regular neighborhood.
-Further, we require $Y-\Pi$ to be irreducible. \end{assumption}
+We also require $Y-\Pi$ to be irreducible. \end{assumption}

 A \emph{generalized diagram} is the projection $\pi\from L \to N(\Pi)$ of a link $L$ onto the surface $\Pi$ in general position.
 That is, $L$ can be isotoped through $Y$ to lie in $N(\Pi)$.
 The image of the projection $\pi(L)$ consists of crossings and arcs between them on $\Pi$.
 Observe that the requirement that $Y-\Pi$ be irreducible means that if $\Pi$ is the 2-sphere, then $Y=S^3$ and the generalized diagram is actually the standard diagram of a knot in the 3-sphere.

 A generalized diagram is \emph{alternating} if, for each region of $\Pi\setminus \pi(L)$, each boundary component of the region is alternating.
 That is, it can be oriented such that crossings run from under to over in the direction of orientation.
 An alternating generalized diagram is \emph{checkerboard colored} if each region of $\Pi\setminus \pi(L)$ is oriented so that the induced orientation on the boundary is alternating.
 See~\cite[Figure~1]{Paper1} for examples and nonexamples.